Hassanal Bolkiah: Foreign policy

 Hassanal Bolkiah likewise places great emphasis on fostering and fortifying ties with the outside world.
 He has taken numerous trips around Europe, the Middle East, Southeast and East Asia, and the United States.
 Bolkiah addressed the United Nations General Assembly on Brunei's admission to the United Nations in September 1984.
 Brunei was also admitted to ASEAN that same year, and he formally established diplomatic ties with a number of nations, including Singapore.
 Like his father, he was knighted by Queen Elizabeth II of the United Kingdom, of which Brunei was a protectorate until 1984.
 He chaired an APEC leaders' summit in 2000 when Brunei held the rotating presidency of the organisation.
 He also chaired the ASEAN summits of 2013 and 2021.

 Following the two countries' signing of the Trade and Investment Framework Agreement (TIFA) in Washington, D.C. on 16 December 2002, trade and investment relations between Brunei and the United States are expected to expand.
 On 27 December 2004, Brunei signed the Multilateral Agreement on the Liberalization of Passenger Air Services.
-A open skies agreement that grants unrestricted rights for third and fourth freedom traffic allows airlines operated by Brunei to operate into signatory states and transport passengers from non-signatory countries.
+An open skies agreement that grants unrestricted rights for third and fourth freedom traffic allows airlines operated by Brunei to operate into signatory states and transport passengers from non-signatory countries.
 Singapore and Thailand are among the other parties to this agreement.